dherrera1911/sqfa/README.md

 # SQFA

-The `sqfa` package implements Supervised Quadratic Feature Analysis (SQFA), a dimensionality reduction technique that learns a linear transformation maximizing the between-class differences in second-order statistics.
+Supervised Quadratic Feature Analysis (SQFA) is a linear dimensionality reduction technique maximizing the differences in second-order statistics between classes.

-SQFA considers the second moment matrix of the features for each class as a point in the manifold of symmetric positive definite (SPD) matrices.
+The `sqfa` package provides an implementation of the SQFA algorithm in PyTorch.

-With this perspective, we can think of the distance between the SPD matrices of different classes as a measure of their second-order dissimilarity.
-SQFA finds the features that maximize the distance between the SPD matrices of different classes, using a geometric loss.
+SQFA uses a geometric loss on the class-specific second moment matrices, considered as points in the SPD manifold.
+Intuitively, the distance between the SPD matrices of different classes is a measure of their second-order dissimilarity.
+SQFA finds the features that maximize this distance.

 ## Overview